For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 A candidate who is either medically or self-certificated unfit for work or on restricted duties, and who is not in possession of an FME (or equivalent) certificate of fitness, is not permitted to take the NPPF examination.
 It is the responsibility of the force to ensure that any candidates who are medically or self-certificated unfit for work or on restricted duties have been deemed fit to sit the exam by a suitable medical professional.

-If a candidate has an illness or injury that has only become apparent to them on the day of the examination, they should refer to the declaration notice section.
+If a candidate has an illness or injury that has only become apparent to them on the day of the examination, they should refer to the Sickness section of this handbook.
 It will then be their decision as to whether they attempt the examination.
 If a candidate becomes unwell during the examination, it will be their decision as to whether they continue with the examination.
 The College cannot offer alternative dates to take the exam for candidates who are unwell on the day.

 Results